fonnesbeck/PyMC3_DataScienceLA/README.md

 The original material is taken from Chris Fonnesbeck's excellent repository for the DataScience LA tutorial.
 Here this material is modified to prepare the ML team @ CEAi for the first Precision Workshop on Bayesian modelling.

+Material from the PyMC3 introductory page is also added from the [getting started page](https://github.com/pymc-devs/pymc3/blob/master/docs/source/notebooks/getting_started.ipynb).

 ## TODO list

-- [ ] Measure initial skill level and knowledge state of group
+- [x] Measure initial skill level and knowledge state of group
 - [ ] Work out speed and method of proceeding at group level
 - [ ] Add more exercises and/or demonstrations where necessary
 - [ ] Come up with a time plan targeting May for completion